MBA (Global) - relaunching in September 2024

-The course totals approximately 150 hours of study and assessment time.
+The course totals approximately 150 hours of teaching, private study, and assessment time.
 That’s around 15 – 20 hours per week.

 This is an indicative guide to the time required for a typical student at this level to achieve the learning outcomes.